wavemaker/docs/learn/on-premise/observability/introduction.md

 There are many more features offered by this module besides the one mentioned above.
 :::

-With the Observability module in place, we can proudly say that WaveMaker truly "owns" its product because it knows exactly what is happening inside the system at any point in time, the whole platform is under complete control.
+With the Observability module in place, we can stay in control of the running of the software on the cloud ensuring good health.

 WaveMaker's Observability module consists of the following components.